 Yieldmo, Inc., on behalf of itself and its Affiliates (“Yieldmo”) and the counterparty agreeing to this Data Protection Addendum (“Company”) have entered into an agreement, insertion order or other contract for the provision of the Controller Services, as amended from time to time (the “Main Agreement”).
 This Data Protection Addendum (‘DPA”) is intended to comply with the parties’ obligations under Data Privacy Laws with respect to the Processing of Controller Personal Data pursuant to the Main Agreement.
 Yieldmo and Company are Individually referred to as a “Party” or together as “Parties”.
 In the event of a conflict between this DPA and the Main Agreement, this DPA shall prevail.

-b) “Data Privacy Laws” shall mean all applicable laws governing the handling of Personal Data, including without limitation (1) EC Regulation 2016/679 (“GDPR“) on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and the EU e-Privacy Directive (Directive 2002/58/EC) (the “e-Privacy Directive”) (collectively, “EU Data Protection Law”); (2) the local law of the place(s) where Processing by a Party and its Personnel takes place; and (3) the California Consumer Privacy Act of 2018 (“CCPA“); in each case, all of the foregoing as amended, replaced or supplemented from time to time, and all subordinate legislation made under them, together with any codes of practice, regulations or other guidance issued by the governments, agencies, data protection regulators, or other authorities in the relevant countries or jurisdictions.
+d.
+“Data Privacy Laws” shall mean all applicable laws governing the handling of Personal Data, including without limitation (EC Regulation 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“GDPR“), and the EU e-Privacy Directive (Directive 2002/58/EC) (the “e-Privacy Directive”) (collectively, “EU Data Protection Law”); the local law of the place(s) where Processing by a Party and its Personnel takes place; the California Consumer Privacy Act of 2018 (“CCPA“); the California Privacy Rights Act (the “CPRA”), the Virginia Consumer Data Protection Act (the “VCDPA”), the Colorado Privacy Act (the “CPA”), the Connecticut Data Protection Act (the “CTDPA”), and/or the Utah Consumer Privacy Act (the “UCPA”), in each case, all of the foregoing as and when applicable and as amended, replaced or supplemented from time to time, and all subordinate legislation made under them, together with any codes of practice, regulations or other guidance issued by the governments, agencies, data protection regulators, or other authorities in the relevant countries or jurisdictions.

-h) “Personal Data Breach” means confirmed unauthorised, accidental or unlawful Processing, access, loss, or disclosure of Controller Personal Data.
+k.
+“Personal Data Breach” means unauthorized, accidental or unlawful Processing, access, loss, or disclosure of Controller Personal Data.

-j) “Sell” shall have the meaning assigned to it in the CCPA.
+n.
+“Third Party” shall have the meaning assigned to it under Data Privacy Laws.

 3. Obligations of the Parties.